IBM/packer-plugin-ibmcloud/README.md

 vsi_boot_vol_profile | string | User can provide the available profile for volume attachments.
 Supported profiles: `5iops-tier`, `10iops-tier`, `general-purpose`.
 Refer https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles&interface=ui for profile info.
 Optional. image_name | string | The name of the resulting custom image that will appear in your account.
-Required. encryption_key_crn | string | The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Services Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource. communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
+Required. encryption_key_crn | string | The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Services Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource. tags | list |  List of user tags for this image.
+Tags can be made as `key:value` pair or in `label` format.
+Optional. communicator | string | Communicators are the mechanism Packer uses to upload files, execute scripts, etc. with the machine being created.
 Choose between "ssh" (for Linux) and "winrm" (for Windows).
 Required.
 ***Linux Communicator Variables*** |
 ssh_username | string | The username to connect to SSH with.